-The SX80 is a common source of frustration as there are less options for configuration by the end user.
+The SX10 and SX20 are reported to be recommended for use as standalone products and not used as an integration product.
+The SX80 is a common source of frustration as settings are made via CLI (command line interface).
+Please contact Cisco for support if needed.
 Verify that the far end is handling echo cancellation for you.
 If they are routing your audio back through their codec you will hear an echo which will stop when you mute the input from the SX80.

 Biamp to Cisco